callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 # MLB Betting Recommendation Emailer

-Using a Linear Regression method, this machine learning model generates a recommended spread bet.
-The trustworthy The Odds API is used by the model to gather data from well-known sportsbooks like Fanduel, DraftKings, and Barstool.
+This machine learning model utilizes a Random Forest Regressor to generate recommended spread bets for Major League Baseball (MLB) games.
+The model fetches game data from the reliable The Odds API, which aggregates data from reputable sportsbooks such as Fanduel, DraftKings, and Barstool.

 The model considers several key performance metrics that reflect a team's past performance in the current 2023 season such as:
 > R: Runs,